Ferroxius/Smooth-GUI-for-Witcher-3-Complete-Edition/README.md

 ### Credits
 - MrFlashMode for creating the original 60fps GUI
-- Wolfmark for All Quest Objectives On Map
+- Wolfmark for All Quest Objectives On Map files
 - DJ_Kovrik for Colored Map Markers and Sort Everything files